 Visitors passionate about literature will enjoy Middlebury, where Robert Frost lived, and can even head to the Robert Frost Interpretive Trail for inspiration.
 Middlebury also has plenty of outlets for relaxation, including local restaurants, history museums, and the Middlebury Tasting Trail.

-- Fun & Best Things to do in Middlebury, Vermont
+- Things to Do in Middlebury, Vermont

 - 1. UVM Morgan Horse Farm